bsweger/fedspending/writing/hierarchy_start_bottom.md

 ### Program Activity: a brief technical aside

 Beta.usaspending.gov is in...beta.
-Thus, there's currently no easy way to look up everything related to a specific program activity. (hint: there's [community forum](https://usaspending-help.zendesk.com/hc/en-us/community/topics "beta.usaspending.gov community forum") where you can do your patriotic duty by suggesting improvements and features).
+Thus, there's currently no easy way to look up everything related to a specific program activity. (hint: there's a [community forum](https://usaspending-help.zendesk.com/hc/en-us/community/topics "beta.usaspending.gov community forum") where you can do your patriotic duty by suggesting improvements and features).

 That said, you can get geeky and use the [USAspending API](https://api.usaspending.gov/) to follow the trail.
 The API (application programming interface) is the behind-the-scenes way that the website retrieves data.
 Luckily, the API not only powers the website: it's also available for the public to query.